ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-9 Myths That Actually Waste Your Time As A Programmer - <a href="https://medium.com/@nanakwabenaaboraah/9-myths-that-actually-waste-your-time-as-a-programmer-b27948929e07?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The React useEffect Bug That Cost Vercel $10,000 in API Bills (And How to Avoid It) - <a href="https://yakhil25.medium.com/the-react-useeffect-bug-that-cost-vercel-10-000-in-api-bills-and-how-to-avoid-it-563318077627?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nana Aboraah`**
+✍️ **posted by `Yakhilesh`**

-<blockquote>Recently, I unlocked a new achievement in life — a midlife crisis — when I realized I’ve spent most of my adult life writing code.
-And…
+<blockquote>Guillermo Rauch, the CEO of Vercel, tweeted about this back in 2023.
+A customer deployed a Next.js app with a single useEffect bug that…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Final Top 25 ReactJS Interview Questions (Frontend) in 2026. - <a href="https://ramakrishna-01.medium.com/final-top-25-reactjs-interview-questions-frontend-in-2026-c313eed0b611?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Custom OTA System for React Native QA Testing - <a href="https://medium.com/@ajayrne/building-a-custom-ota-system-for-react-native-qa-testing-92949f076487?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ram`**
+✍️ **posted by `AjayKumar R`**

-<blockquote>React has continued to dominate the frontend ecosystem, and in 2026 it’s more than just a library it’s a complete way of thinking about UI…
+<blockquote>How we let QA switch between feature builds in 15 seconds instead of 2 minutes
 Continue reading on Medium »</blockquote>

 <h3>3.
-React Server Components vs Client Components — When to Use What? - <a href="https://medium.com/@123ajaybisht/react-server-components-vs-client-components-when-to-use-what-bcec46cacded?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React 19.2 is Here: Why <Activity> is the Feature We Actually Needed - <a href="https://medium.com/@balhara7876/react-19-2-is-here-why-activity-is-the-feature-we-actually-needed-167585386e12?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Lobo`**
+✍️ **posted by `Monika Balhara`**

-<blockquote>Learn when to use React Server Components vs Client Components.
-Master RSC patterns, performance benefits, and best practices for Next.js…
+<blockquote>Subtitle: Forget the compiler for a second.
+The new Activity API changes how we handle “hidden” states forever.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Derived State: Stop Storing What You Can Calculate - <a href="https://medium.com/the-amateur-dev/derived-state-stop-storing-what-you-can-calculate-027138801297?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React is Evolving: 3 “Quality of Life” Updates You Can Actually Use - <a href="https://medium.com/@balhara7876/react-is-evolving-3-quality-of-life-updates-you-can-actually-use-cc7a0e1896f7?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Uloaku Obi`**
+✍️ **posted by `Monika Balhara`**

-<blockquote>Why you don’t need to store everything in useState because some data is better calculated on the fly.
+<blockquote>We often get caught up in the hype of “groundbreaking” framework changes.
-Continue reading on The Amateur Dev »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
-Most React developers learn APIs.
-Senior React developers learn systems. - <a href="https://medium.com/@fullstackragab/most-react-developers-learn-apis-senior-react-developers-learn-systems-685159ffb65c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Accessibility (a11y) in React — Small Tweaks, Big Impact - <a href="https://javascript.plainenglish.io/accessibility-a11y-in-react-small-tweaks-big-impact-31be5af5c67b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abdelfattah Ragab`**
+✍️ **posted by `Akiko Kawai`**

-<blockquote>After years of working with React in production, I realized something uncomfortable:
+<blockquote>“If users can’t use your app, it doesn’t matter how good it looks.” 💡
- many frontend bugs are not implementation bugs —… Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

-<h3>6.
-Building OsirisTV #5 — Designing a Modern Player Abstraction Layer for SmartTV Apps (with React… - <a href="https://medium.com/@thanhcongns2212/building-osiristv-5-designing-a-modern-player-abstraction-layer-for-smarttv-apps-with-react-5d4345e74595?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6. ⚡ Code Splitting vs Lazy Loading — How They Speed Up Apps - <a href="https://medium.com/codetodeploy/code-splitting-vs-lazy-loading-how-they-speed-up-apps-cbf12a0f9826?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Thanhcongns`**
+✍️ **posted by `Akiko Kawai`**

-<blockquote>After 9 years of building software across desktop, web, mobile, and now SmartTV, I’ve learned this the hard way:
+<blockquote>“Fast apps don’t load everything at once.” 🚀
-Continue reading on Medium »</blockquote>
+Continue reading on CodeToDeploy »</blockquote>

 <h3>7.
-How to Handle NPM Package Dependencies (A Practical, Modern Guide) - <a href="https://acharyaks90.medium.com/how-to-handle-npm-package-dependencies-a-practical-modern-guide-c79e3c360a8a?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How React Router Simplifies State Management by Embracing Server State - <a href="https://medium.com/@imranmsa93/how-react-router-simplifies-state-management-by-embracing-server-state-ef1933acd68c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anil Kumar`**
+✍️ **posted by `ImranMSA`**

-<blockquote>📦 How to Handle NPM Package Dependencies (A Practical, Modern Guide)
+<blockquote>Modern React applications spend far more time managing data than rendering UI.
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Comprehensive & Rigorous VAPT Framework for Next.js Applications - <a href="https://medium.com/@md.abir1203/comprehensive-rigorous-vapt-framework-for-next-js-applications-fa437b3b5e55?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The 2026 Production Checklist: 5 Things Your Next.js VPS Deployment is Missing - <a href="https://medium.com/@floridmaclean/the-2026-production-checklist-5-things-your-next-js-vps-deployment-is-missing-f31e87be885c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mohammad Abir Abbas`**
+✍️ **posted by `Florid Maclean`**

-<blockquote>✅ Read this if: You’re building or auditing a Next.js app and want to avoid catastrophic security breaches — without drowning in jargon…
+<blockquote>Why “It works on my machine” isn’t enough when your revenue is on the line.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Building Human-in-the-Loop AI Agents in Python + NextJS - <a href="https://medium.com/@ged1182/building-human-in-the-loop-ai-agents-in-python-nextjs-3ab362d3fcc1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Client vs Server Components in Next.js: What Goes Where? - <a href="https://medium.com/@karthiksridhar8879/client-vs-server-components-in-next-js-what-goes-where-d6613efed942?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `George Dekermenjian`**
+✍️ **posted by `Karthiksridhar`**

-<blockquote>Last month, I watched an AI agent delete the wrong files because I forgot to add a confirmation step.
+<blockquote>When I first started working with the App Router in Next.js, one of the most confusing things for me was understanding client and server…
 Continue reading on Medium »</blockquote>

 <h3>3.
-The Exit Vercel Blueprint: How I Cut My SaaS Hosting Bill by 90% - <a href="https://medium.com/@floridmaclean/the-exit-vercel-blueprint-how-i-cut-my-saas-hosting-bill-by-90-0b49c3219ddc?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Designing a Production-Ready Frontend Monorepo with Next.js, TypeScript & Turborepo - <a href="https://medium.com/@vishnukumarsivasubramaniyam/designing-a-production-ready-frontend-monorepo-with-next-js-typescript-turborepo-1e95d1311823?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Florid Maclean`**
+✍️ **posted by `Vishnu Kumar S`**

-<blockquote>Why the “Serverless Honeymoon” is over for serious startups — and the $20/month stack that replaces it.
+<blockquote>As frontend applications grow, teams often end up maintaining multiple apps that share similar UI components, utilities, and patterns…
 Continue reading on Medium »</blockquote>

 <h3>4.
-React Server Components vs Client Components — When to Use What? - <a href="https://medium.com/@123ajaybisht/react-server-components-vs-client-components-when-to-use-what-bcec46cacded?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How Next.js Redefined Full-Stack Development (and Why It Matters in 2026) - <a href="https://medium.com/@bdipesh08/how-next-js-redefined-full-stack-development-and-why-it-matters-in-2026-1e269d8de661?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Lobo`**
+✍️ **posted by `Dipesh Basnet`**

-<blockquote>Learn when to use React Server Components vs Client Components.
-Master RSC patterns, performance benefits, and best practices for Next.js…
+<blockquote>For years, full-stack development felt like juggling two different worlds.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Everyone is Switching to TanStack and Why you should too - <a href="https://medium.com/@anshdadhichmm/everyone-is-switching-to-tanstack-and-why-you-should-too-b8c1698b885c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js 15 Brings Async APIs, Turbopack and React 19 - <a href="https://medium.com/@roman_fedyskyi/next-js-15-brings-async-apis-turbopack-and-react-19-16810ebf1fce?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anshdadhichmm`**
+✍️ **posted by `Roman Fedytskyi`**

-<blockquote>Next.js is framework first while Tanstack is Architecture first,
+<blockquote>Next.js 15 adds async request APIs, React 19 support, a stable Turbopack, smarter caching and new tooling to simplify upgrades and improve…
 Continue reading on Medium »</blockquote>

 <h3>6.
-AWS InvalidToken Took Down Production — And It Wasn’t an AWS Problem - <a href="https://medium.com/@mariaHelllo/aws-invalidtoken-took-down-production-and-it-wasnt-an-aws-problem-b8a0ad6c943c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Chatbot’ların Kısa Tarihçesi ve n8n ile Modern Bir Restoran Asistanı İnşa Etmek - <a href="https://medium.com/@tekinaggul/chatbotlar%C4%B1n-k%C4%B1sa-tarih%C3%A7esi-ve-n8n-ile-modern-bir-restoran-asistan%C4%B1-i%CC%87n%C5%9Fa-etmek-9d7992c2f1df?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Maria Kim`**
+✍️ **posted by `Tekin Ağgül`**

-<blockquote>How a build step in GitHub Actions turned into a time-bomb in Vercel
+<blockquote>TL;DR: ELIZA ile 1960'larda başlayan chatbot serüvenimiz, bugün n8n + Next.js + Google Gemini kombinasyonuyla Server-Driven UI mimarisine…
 Continue reading on Medium »</blockquote>

 <h3>7.
-Everything you need to know about Cron in NextJS (AWS/EC2/VERCEL) - <a href="https://medium.com/@asahaayan/everything-you-need-to-know-about-cron-in-nextjs-aws-ec2-vercel-c74bb52c4daa?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How TypeScript Beat JavaScript on GitHub: The Real Reason Behind the Surge - <a href="https://medium.com/@mernstackdevbykevin/how-typescript-beat-javascript-on-github-the-real-reason-behind-the-surge-c8eee2d58694?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Asahaayan`**
+✍️ **posted by `Kevin - MERN Stack Developer`**

-<blockquote>In modern applications, not everything should run when a user clicks a button.
+<blockquote>Why TypeScript has become the go-to language for serious JavaScript developers and what it means for your next full-stack project.
 Continue reading on Medium »</blockquote>

 <br/>